A Journey Through Cagliari - Sardinia’s Lively Capital

 When in Sardinia, it’s absolutely mandatory to visit a Nuraghe, imposing stone structures dating back to ancient times.
 These are not just archaeological visits; they are like diving in the very essence of Sardinia.

-14. Take a day trip out to the fabulous beaches nearby
+14. Take a day trip out to some great nearby beaches

 Sardinia is famous for its beaches, and while the ones right in the city really are quite nice, they’re not world class.
 For that, you have to leave the city behind.